Get Involved Outside the Classroom

-- Dragon Jobs – If you're beginning the full-time job search, there are many places you can look for opportunities.
-But one of the best tools you should be using as you search is Dragon Jobs.
+- Handshake – If you're beginning the full-time job search, or looking for part time jobs or internships, there are many places you can look for opportunities.
+But one of the best tools you should be using as you search is Handshake.
 Complete with lists of positions, employers, and networking events such as Steinbright's Career Fair, you can start your search right at your fingertips.

 - Work-Study – If you have financial need, you may qualify for a work-study position on campus.
 Many offices and departments have a need for skilled students, and work-study enables you to earn money while working.